GuildCrafts/matrix/about.md

 4. Use the check boxes to track your learning and reflect on your progress.
 5. Use the goals lists, to choose which goals to vote for.

+##### How can I hurt myself with this map by misusing it?

+- Don't try and check off every single skill, and every single skill group.
+Remember, programming is about what you can figure out, not just what you know.
+- Don't use it to overwhelm yourself.
+Millions of people have developed these skills, and many of them are attainable in parallel.
+You'll get there!
+- Don't confuse it for the full picture.
+A map is not the territory.
+By definition it omits many details that you'll discover as you travel.
+- Don't use it as canonical truth.
+Develop your own authority over time.
+- Don't share outside the guild.
+- Don't let it stagnate.
+[Contribute resources, edits, bug fixes to it so others can benefit](https://github.com/GuildCrafts/matrix).

 ##### What are the priorities?

 The priorities are meant to help you prioritize your learning in order to be job ready.
 Use the priorities to help you answer the question: **What should I work on next to increases my chances of being job ready sooner?**